Bola Sete

-Bola Sete (born Djalma de Andrade; July 16, 1923 – February 14, 1987) was a Brazilian guitarist who played jazz with Vince Guaraldi and Dizzy Gillespie.
+Bola Sete (born Djalma de Andrade; July 16, 1923 – February 14, 1987) was a Brazilian guitarist known for playing jazz with Vince Guaraldi and Dizzy Gillespie.

-History
+Biography

+Early life

 Born Djama de Andrade in Rio de Janeiro, Sete was the only son of a family with seven children.
 His nickname means "Seven Ball".
 In snooker, which is fairly popular in Brazil, the seven ball is the only black ball on the table (like the eight ball in pool).
 Bola got this nickname when he was the only black member of a small jazz group.

 Sete's family were poor and often struggled with finding food.
 Every member of the family played a musical instrument and would often play together.
 Sete first began playing music when he found a Cavaquinho in his home.
 With the help of his Uncle, he taught himself to play and eventually got his own instrument.
 For Christmas in 1932, he was gifted his first guitar.

 At age 10, Sete was fostered by an affluent married couple who sent him to school and introduced him to classical music.
 He later began performing in a semi-professional group that played Brazilian folk music and samba.
-When World War II started, Sete's foster parents sent him into hiding in the Brazlilian interior to avoid military conscription.
+When World War II started, Sete's foster parents sent him into hiding in the Brazilian interior to avoid military conscription.
 He returned to Rio after the end of the war.

+Education and influence

 Sete's foster parents wanted him to pursue a career in law, but he was set on becoming a musician and began studying guitar at the National School of Music in Rio.
-He then moved to a conservatory in Sao Paolo where the guitar teachers were superior.
-While studying, he started performing with local samba groups and his own sextet.
-His early influences were guitarists Django Reinhardt, Charlie Christian, Barney Kessel, George Van Eps, and Oscar Moore of the Nat King Cole Trio.
-He admired the big bands that were touring South America at that time, led by Dizzy Gillespie, Tommy Dorsey, and Woody Herman.
+He then moved to a conservatory in São Paulo where the guitar teachers were superior.